What is CBD?

 What is CBN?

 CBN, also known as Cannabinol, is a minor cannabinoid often produced after THC ages or oxidizes.
-It is most commonly researched for its anti-inflammatory properties and anxiety management.
-Anecdotally, CBN is said to have sedative properties, which is why it is often used before bedtime.

 Find CBN in our Rest CBD + CBN product.Get Rest